ParmeetChanne/Analysing-Economic-Factors-Python/README.md

 ## Overview

-This Jupyter Notebook explores economic data analysis using the Federal Reserve Economic Data (FRED) API in Python.
-The project involves data scraping, data cleaning, and exploration.
-It includes data retrieval, manipulation, and visualization to analyze various economic indicators, focusing on unemployment rates, participation rates, and their comparison across different U.S. states.
+This Jupyter Notebook involves data scraping, data cleaning, retrieval, manipulation, and visualization to analyze various economic indicators using the Federal Reserve Economic Data (FRED) API in Python.
+The project focuses on exploring and comparing unemployment rates, labor force participation rates, and other economic metrics across different U.S. states.

 ## Prerequisites